 I always feel better once I’ve tidied things up.
 It’s hard for me to prepare food in a kitchen where things are out of place.
 Goes against my nature.

-And of course there are the wall shelves I had Nathan build.
+And I now have new white wall shelves.
 They’re completely full and now I wonder what on earth I did without them.